2023 Tour de France Femmes Overview and Stage Guide

 The city of Albi will host the start of stage 6 of the Tour de France Femmes 2023.
 Albi has some cycling pedigree and has earned three bikes on the Tour de France City Cycle rating scheme.
 This is the first truly flat stage profile and will undoubtedly be one that the sprinters will have earmarked.
 But with the flat terrain also comes the potential for crosswinds.
 Blagnac will once again play host to the women’s peloton – having previously welcomed riders from the original Women’s Tour de France, the Tour Féminin, on no less than 5 occasions.

 Stage 7: Lannemezan – Col du Tourmalet

 Stage 7 of the Tour de France Femmes is undoubtedly the Queen stage of the event, with a summit finish on the Col du Tourmalet.
 The flat terrain from yesterday’s stage will be quickly forgotten as the peloton sets out on a route steeped in French cycling history.
-Two mountains await, the first of which is the Col d’Aspin which is 12kms long and has average gradient of 6.5%.
-Once over the top there is a quick descent before the riders head for the finish at the top of the Col du Tourmalet at 2115m.
+Two mountains await, the first of which is the Col d’Aspin which is 12 km long and has an average gradient of 6.5%.
+Once over the top, there is a quick descent before the riders head for the finish at the top of the Col du Tourmalet at 2115m.
 What this stage lacks in length it makes up for in elevation.
 17kms at an average gradient of 7.3% the Col du Tourmalet is a tough ask for any rider yet alone in a race.
 The climb is certainly no stranger to the Tour de France.
-Indeed both the Aspin and Tourmalet have the honour of featuring in the most editions of the Tour de France.
+Indeed both the Aspin and Tourmalet have the honour of featuring in the greatest number of editions of the Tour de France.
 The atmosphere on the mountain slopes will surely be electric and we can’t wait to watch the crowds cheer on the women’s peloton.

 Total distance: 90kms